top of page

 VT 251: Arlington, West Arlington, & Sandgate, VT

-It seemed fitting to start our Vermont 251 journey in Arlington, which, in 1777, became the first capital of the State of Vermont (unofficially known as the Republic of Vermont), an independent state in New England.
+In 1777, Arlington became the first capital of the independent Vermont Republic.
 It was admitted to the Union as the 14th state in 1791.

 More coming soon!